muhammadyaseen/vae-disentanglement/experiment-notes/Correlated BetaVAE experiments.md

 - [ ] Responsibilities for each latent dim when only 1 factor is different / changed.
 The problem is that because of correlation we can't guarantee that only 1 factor would be different if we sample the correlated factors
 - [x] Does the error only occur when using multiple GPUs ?
 No it also ocurred in 1 GPU case.
 Further investigation revealed that all the relevant tensors are becoming `NaN` for some reason.
 One suggested reason was higher LR.
 Trying with 1/10th LR now.
 - [x] Is Using a single GPU actually faster than 4 GPUs ?
 It does seem so.
 1 GPU takes 5m/epoch whereas `dp` with `gps=4` took nearly 9m/epoch.
-- [ ] Verify gradient behaviour with Masks on a Toy Problem
 - [ ] Find saved best model from disentlib and convert to PT
+- [ ] Finding out responsible latent dimension by passing in two X's with maximally different latent in 1 dim with other dims fixed (Jonas' msg : Normalize / Z-score etc)

 What should happen to the dimensions that DO show recon difference when we perturb them?